Sciatica Pain Treatment Specialist in Hinsdale, IL

 Sciatica causes detrimental pain which leads to an unhappy life.
 With the support of a physical therapist, they can help improve the movement and function to relieve your pain leading to a happier and more full life.
 Sciatica pain can cause debilitating pain to a person and having the resources and health teaching from a licensed physical therapist can help alleviate sciatica pain and allow for individuals to manage their pain.
 Stretching and exercises are known to be a helpful treatment for individuals with sciatica pain and promote healing to the affected nerve and surrounding areas.

-Sciatica pain can be caused from injuries and trauma to the sciatic nerve, even an uncommon neuromuscular disorder called piriformis syndrome.
+Sciatica pain can be caused by injuries and trauma to the sciatic nerve, even an uncommon neuromuscular disorder called piriformis syndrome.
 Piriformis syndrome is the result of a small muscle deep in the buttocks that can become tight or spasm irritating and adding pressure on the sciatic nerve.
 Having a pinched sciatic nerve can cause a person a tremendous amount of pain.

 Having a pinched sciatic nerve can cause pain in a variety of places, such as the lower back leading down into one or both hips, which can then travel down a person’s thigh into their leg, and some people experience pain in their buttocks.
 People who experience pain in their buttocks may find sitting for short or long periods of time extremely uncomfortable and find that the pain travels quicker throughout the lower part of the body.

 The sciatic nerve is the largest nerve in the body and plays an important role to connect the muscles in the legs and feet with the spinal cord.
 Developing pain in the lower back, thigh, leg, and feet needs to be relieved with the help of physical therapy.
 Everyone has two sciatic nerves, each functioning for either side of the body, it is not common to have pain in both sciatic nerves.
-Things that can trigger sciatica pain are obesity, sitting for long periods of time, and wearing shoes or clothing that is ill fitting.
+Things that can trigger sciatica pain are obesity, sitting for long periods of time, and wearing shoes or clothing that is ill-fitting.
 Back pain is known to be caused by a variety of things.

 It can be caused by small triggers or large triggers.
 Common triggers of back pain can include sudden or quick movements, repeated heavy lifting of objects, sitting for long periods of time, poor posture, and many more.
 Medical conditions that can cause back pain can include a herniated disk, rheumatoid arthritis, scoliosis, spina bifida, osteoporosis, infection of the spine, muscle spasms, and more.

 Sciatica pain causes lots of issues in the life of someone suffering from a pinched sciatic nerve.
-Sciatic nerve pain branches from the lower back into the hips, buttocks, legs into the feet.
+Sciatic nerve pain branches from the lower back into the hips, buttocks, legs into feet.
 Compressing a part of the sciatic nerve causes pain, inflammation, and even numbness through the path of the sciatic nerve.

 Symptoms of sciatica pain can include pins and needles in the legs, toes, or feet, moderate to severe pain specifically in the lower portion of the back, buttocks, and down the legs, pain that worsens with movement, or suffering from a loss of movement in the lower extremities, and weakness or numbness in the lower back.

 Seeking medical attention for back pain or sciatica pain is highly recommended to be done in a timely fashion.
 Back pain that is persistent and progressively getting worse with no relief warrants investigation from a medical professional.
-Untreated back pain can lead to life altering issues that can cause debilitating effects on a person’s normal daily activities.
+Untreated back pain can lead to life-altering issues that can cause debilitating effects on a person’s normal daily activities.
 Sciatica pain left untreated can cause multiple issues for a person.
 Sciatica can cause a person discomfort with sitting, sleeping, walking, and bending over.